moderndatacompany/dataos.info/docs/resources/characteristics.md

-# Common Traits of DataOS Resources
+# Common Characteristics of DataOS Resources

 While each Resource has its own specific attributes & usage, there are certain commonalities which are valid across the group.
 These are: